Elenmith/KomorebiBoy/README.md

+# Komorebi Boy - Official Website Repository

+### 🎶 About the Project

 Hello!
-I have created this repository, as well as the entire site for my second project, Komorebi Boy!
-Komorebi Boy is a music project in lo-fi hip hop, lo-fi jazz and downtempo climates, which has reached over 100,000 views in a few years, which is an amazing achievement for me!
+Welcome to the repository for Komorebi Boy, my second project, blending lo-fi hip hop, lo-fi jazz, and downtempo vibes.
+Over the years, the project has reached over 100,000 views, which is an incredible achievement for me! 🚀

-The site was created out of a passion for frontend programming using pure HTML5, CSS3 and Javascript.
-I will gladly accept any comments on the design/optimization of the site's performance or the code solutions themselves.

-I certainly intend to continue working on the site and systematically improve it.
-Thanks!
+### 🌐 About the Website

+The Komorebi Boy website was built from my passion for frontend development, utilizing:

+HTML5 for structure

+CSS3 for styling

+JavaScript for interactivity

+I developed this site from scratch, focusing on performance, design, and user experience.

+### 💡 Feedback & Future Plans

+I am always open to constructive feedback regarding:

+Website design & UI improvements

+Code optimization & performance enhancements

+I definitely plan to keep improving and expanding the website over time.
+If you have any thoughts, feel free to share them!

+Thanks for visiting, and enjoy the Komorebi Boy experience! 🎵